 Students interested in entering the Culinary Arts Program must enroll in Ozarka College as a student, submit all admissions requirements, talk with a program advisor and enroll in proper courses following the Culinary Arts Degree Pathway Guide.
-Students will attend the Melbourne campus two days a week for classes and must attend required culinary activities.
+Students will attend the Melbourne campus for lab classes two-three days per week for classes and must attend required culinary activities.